tripoloski1337/tripoloski1337.github.io/_posts/2020-04-12-hackthebox-Traverxec.markdown

 	mimes
 	nhttpd.conf

-nhttpd? hmm okay it's looks interesting , so lets open it
+nhttpd? hmm okay it looks interesting , so let's open it

 	# MAIN [MANDATORY]